Light/Dark

 but it won’t purify their dark deeds.

-They can’t cleanse a cruel and criminal person
+They can’t cleanse a cruel person, a sinner

 from their bad deeds.